Executive Summary

 BackgroundThe Borough System and the Stream Protection Fee

 The Borough of West Chester is a home rule municipality organized under the Home Rule Charter and Optional Plans Law, 53 Pa.
 C.S. §§ 2901-3171.
-The Borough owns and operates a small municipal separate storm sewer system (MS4) as defined under 40 C.F.R. § 122.26(b)(16), which constitutes only one component of the Borough's broader stormwater management system (Borough System).
+The Borough owns and operates a MS4 as defined under 40 C.F.R. § 122.26(b)(16), which constitutes only one component of the Borough's broader stormwater management system (Borough System).
 As defined by Section 94A-5 of the Borough's Stream Protection Fee Ordinance, the Borough System includes underground pipes, conduits, mains, inlets, culverts, catch basins, gutters, ditches, manholes, outfalls, dams, flood control structures, natural areas, structural and non-structural stormwater best management practices, channels, detention ponds, public streets, curbs, drains, and related appurtenances used for collecting, conveying, detaining, discharging, and treating stormwater.

-In June 2016, the Borough Council adopted Ordinance No. 5-2016, which established the “stream protection fee,” referred to throughout the litigation as the “Stormwater Charge.”
-The ordinance imposed the charge on all owners of developed properties that the Borough deemed to benefit from the Borough System.
-The ordinance defined “developed” expansively to include essentially any property where manmade changes added impervious surface.
-The charge amount was calculated based on impervious surface area: $6.70 per 1,000 square feet of impervious surface per month for properties exceeding 3,000 square feet, with five tiered brackets for smaller properties.
-All revenue was directed to a dedicated Stormwater Management Fund used for stormwater program implementation, system construction and maintenance, debt service on stormwater capital projects, and related regulatory compliance activities under the Clean Water Act, the Pennsylvania Storm Water Management Act, and The Clean Streams Law.
+In June 2016, the Borough Council adopted Ordinance No. 5-2016, creating the “stream protection fee,” also known as the “Stormwater Charge.”
+This charge applied to all owners of developed properties benefiting from the Borough System.
+“Developed” included any property with manmade impervious surfaces.
+The fee was set at $6.70 per 1,000 square feet of impervious surface per month for properties exceeding 3,000 square feet, with five lower tiers for smaller properties.
+All revenue was directed to a dedicated Stormwater Management Fund for program implementation, system construction and maintenance, debt service on stormwater capital projects, and regulatory compliance under the Clean Water Act, the Pennsylvania Storm Water Management Act, and The Clean Streams Law.

 The PASSHE Dispute

-The Borough filed a petition for review in the Commonwealth Court seeking a declaratory judgment that the Stormwater Charge was a fee for service.
-The parties cross-filed for summary relief.
-In a unanimous 2023 opinion, the Commonwealth Court ruled for PASSHE, holding that the Stormwater Charge constituted a general tax from which the Appellees were immune.
+The Borough petitioned the Commonwealth Court for a declaratory judgment that the Stormwater Charge was a fee for service.
+Both parties sought summary relief.
+In 2023, the Commonwealth Court unanimously ruled in favor of PASSHE, determining that the Stormwater Charge was a general tax from which the Appellees were immune.
+The Borough appealed this decision.
 Borough of W. Chester v.
 Pa.
 State Sys. of Higher Educ., 291 A.3d 455 (Pa.
 Cmwlth.
 2023).
-The Borough appealed.

 The Stakes

 The dispute attracted substantial amicus participation.
-In support of the Borough, the Chesapeake Bay Foundation, Citizens for Pennsylvania's Future, the Pennsylvania Municipal Authorities Association, the Pennsylvania State Association of Boroughs, the Pennsylvania State Association of Township Supervisors, the Pennsylvania State Association of Township Commissioners, the Pennsylvania Municipal League, Capital Region Water, the Wyoming Valley Sanitary Authority, the cities of Philadelphia, Lancaster, Lock Haven, and Franklin, and approximately ten additional municipalities filed amicus briefs.
-The Pittsburgh Water and Sewer Authority filed independently in support of the Borough.
-The municipal amici argued that recharacterization of stormwater charges as taxes would force non-tax-exempt property owners to subsidize the costs of tax-exempt entities, with disproportionate impacts in cities and boroughs with substantial Commonwealth, university, or institutional property holdings.
+In support of the Borough, several organizations and municipalities, including the Chesapeake Bay Foundation, Citizens for Pennsylvania's Future, multiple municipal associations, and the cities of Philadelphia, Lancaster, Lock Haven, and Franklin, filed amicus briefs.
+The Pittsburgh Water and Sewer Authority also filed independently in support of the Borough.
+The municipal amici argued that classifying stormwater charges as taxes would require non-tax-exempt property owners to subsidize the costs of tax-exempt entities, disproportionately impacting cities and boroughs with substantial Commonwealth, university, or institutional property holdings.

-In support of the University, Consolidated Scrap Resources, Inc., Dura-Bond Pipe LLC, the Pennsylvania Aggregates and Concrete Association, the Pennsylvania Chamber of Business and Industry, the Lehigh-Northampton Airport Authority, and the Susquehanna Area Regional Airport Authority filed amicus briefs.
-The airport authority briefs argued that the General Assembly, not local governments or courts, should determine whether tax-exempt status should yield to stormwater management cost-sharing.
+In support of the University, several organizations, including Consolidated Scrap Resources, Inc., Dura-Bond Pipe LLC, the Pennsylvania Aggregates and Concrete Association, the Pennsylvania Chamber of Business and Industry, the Lehigh-Northampton Airport Authority, and the Susquehanna Area Regional Airport Authority filed amicus briefs.
+The airport authority briefs argued that the General Assembly, rather than local governments or courts, should determine whether tax-exempt status is subject to stormwater management cost-sharing.

 Borough of West Chester v.
 Pennsylvania State System of Higher Education and West Chester University of Pennsylvania of the State System of Higher Education, No. 9 MAP 2023, ___ A.3d ___, 2026 WL 1204133 (Pa.
 April 30, 2026) (Brobson, J.), affirming 291 A.3d 455 (Pa.
 Cmwlth.
 2023).